 The Ventnor Downs offer more dramatic views of the Isle of Wight and the English Channel.
 They also provide steep and challenging walks, especially on St Boniface and Luccombe Downs.

 Introduced to help manage Victorian oak woodland, the goats have thrived on the hilly terrain.
-The best way to see them at their St Boniface Down home is via the Trust’s views of Ventnor walk.
+The best way to see them at their St Boniface Down home is on the Trust’s views of Ventnor walk.

 Further along, challenge yourself to the invigorating Luccombe Down to Landslip circular walk.
-It starts on the high ground and descends to the coast, before heading back up the downs.
+It starts on the high ground and descends to the coast before heading back up the downs.

 Landscapes of the Island from St Catherine’s Downs

-The panoramic views of the island and the English Channel from St Catherine’s Down are breathtaking.
+The panoramic views of the Island and the English Channel from St Catherine’s Down are breathtaking.

-The landscape and seascape scene that unfolds to the west is arguably the finest on the whole island.
+The landscape and seascape scene that unfolds to the west is arguably the finest on the whole Island.
 Walkers and cyclists on the National Trust’s monk and merchant trail are rewarded with the sight of a multi-coloured patchwork of fields, the shimmering shades of the blue sea and the dramatic white cliffs of Tennyson Down.

 - A monument to honour a Russian Tsar